sekaycee/alx-system_engineering-devops/0x06-regular_expressions/README.md

 Project completed during **Fullstack Software Engineering** program at **ALX**.
 It aims to learn about how to build a regular expression.

 ## Technologies
-* Scripts written in Bash
+* Scripts written in Ruby
 * Tested on Ubuntu

 ## Files